‘Bold And The Beautiful’ Fans React To Liam Proposing To Hope

-Bold and the Beautiful fans have been up in arms since Liam (Scott Clifton) dumped Steffy (Jacqueline MacInnes Wood) on Thursday, May 3 and proposed to Hope (Annika Noelle) in the very next episode.
+Bold and the Beautiful fans have been up in arms since Liam (Scott Clifton) dumped Steffy (Jacqueline MacInnes Wood) on Thursday, May 3, and proposed to Hope (Annika Noelle) in the very next episode.
 “Still” fans are happy that Steffy has finally gotten rid of wishy-washy Liam, while “Steam” fans are disappointed that Liam gave up on his family at the drop of a hat.
-Others B&B fans are questioning why Liam and Hope are rushing into marriage.
+Other B&B fans are questioning why Liam and Hope are rushing into marriage.

 Unaware that Bill is mastering her puppet strings, Steffy unleashes her anguish to Ridge.
 WATCH FULL EPISODE: https://t.co/925OwQpWZy #BoldandBeautiful pic.twitter.com/ITRIYhO8aA